 If you are in any doubt about your fitness levels or new to the group you are advised to start with a grade 1 or grade 2 walk; we shall always try to offer one of these.

-Relatively short walks on well-graded, maintained paths.
+Relatively short walks (up to 8Km/5 miles) on well-graded, maintained paths.
 Surfaces are largely firm underfoot and little ascent or descent is involved.
 Routes are generally signposted.
 No serious navigational difficulties.

 Examples: Castlewellan Lake circuit, the Lagan Towpath, Peatlands Country Park

 Routes still follow paths, but these might not be maintained or signposted.
 Some sections may cross rougher ground or open countryside.
 There is no sustained ascent or descent but routes can be fairly long.
 No serious navigational difficulties.

 Examples: perimeter walk at Castlewellan, Rathlin Island, Tollymore Forest Park, Ballyhornan Coastal Path

 Walks in this category may involve up to 500m of vertical ascent.
 Terrain can be rough underfoot and any paths are informal in character.
 Navigation skills are required but route finding is relatively straightforward in good conditions.
 Most easy to moderate hill walks fall into this category.